 1.2.
-Precautions for devices that use R407C refrigerant
+Precautions for devices that use R410A refrigerant

-- Do not use existing refrigerant piping. - The old refrigerant and refrigerator oil in the existing piping contains a large amount of chlorine which may cause the refrigerator oil of the new unit to deteriorate. - Use refrigerant piping made of phosphorus deoxidized copper and copper alloy seamless pipes and tubes.
-In addition, be sure that the inner and outer surfaces of the pipes are clean and free of hazardous sulphur, oxides, dust/dirt, shaving particles, oils, moisture, or any other contaminant. - Contaminants on the inside of the refrigerant piping may cause the refrigerant residual oil to deteriorate. - Store the piping to be used during installation indoors and keep both ends of the piping sealed until just before brazing.
-(Store elbows and other joints in a plastic bag.) - If dust, dirt, or water enters the refrigerant cycle, deterioration of the oil and compressor trouble may result. - Use ester oil, ether oil or alkylbenzene (small amount) as the refrigerator oil to coat flares and flange connections. - The refrigerator oil will degrade if it is mixed with a large amount of mineral oil. - Use liquid refrigerant to fill the system. - If gas refrigerant is used to seal the system, the composition of the refrigerant in the cylinder will change and performance may drop.
+- Do not use existing refrigerant piping. - The old refrigerant and refrigerator oil in the existing piping contains a large amount of chlorine which may cause the refrigerator oil of the new unit to deteriorate. - R410A is a high-pressure refrigerant and can cause the existing piping to burst. - Use refrigerant piping made of phosphorus deoxidized copper and copper alloy seamless pipes and tubes.
+In addition, be sure that the inner and outer surfaces of the pipes are clean and free of hazardous sulphur, oxides, dust/dirt, shaving particles, oils, moisture, or any other contaminant. - Contaminants on the inside of the refrigerant piping may cause the refrigerant residual oil to deteriorate.

-- Do not use a refrigerant other than R407C. - If another refrigerant (R22, etc.) is mixed with R407C, the chlorine in the refrigerant may cause the refrigerator oil to deteriorate. - Use a vacuum pump with a reverse flow check valve. - The vacuum pump oil may flow back into the refrigerant cycle and cause the refrigerator oil to deteriorate. - Do not use the following tools that are used with conventional refrigerants.
+- Store the piping to be used during installation indoors and keep both ends of the piping sealed until just before brazing.
+(Store elbows and other joints in a plastic bag.) - If dust, dirt, or water enters the refrigerant cycle, deterioration of the oil and compressor trouble may result. - Use ester oil, ether oil or alkylbenzene (small amount) as the refrigerator oil to coat flares and flange connections. - The refrigerator oil will degrade if it is mixed with a large amount of mineral - · Use liquid refrigerant to fill the system. - If gas refrigerant is used to seal the system, the composition of the refrigerant in the cylinder will change and performance may drop. - Do not use a refrigerant other than R410A. - If another refrigerant (R22, etc.) is mixed with R410A, the chlorine in the refrigerant may cause the refrigerator oil to deteriorate. - Use a vacuum pump with a reverse flow check valve. - The vacuum pump oil may flow back into the refrigerant cycle and cause the refrigerator oil to deteriorate. - Do not use the following tools that are used with conventional refrigerants